Due: Tuesday, January 27 at 5:00 pm

 Our grading process

-• We run automated grading tests against the submissions and CAs do a qualitative review of your code and tests.
-We give feedback on your pull request and use GitHub issues to report tests that were not passed.
+- We run automated grading tests against the submissions and CAs do a qualitative review of your code and tests.
+We use GitHub issues to report tests that were not passed.

-• We accept revisions for priority 1, 2, and 3 automated tests on your library modules.
-There is no retest/resubmit for extensions or tests that are manually evaluated (all of A1 and the clock tests for A2).
-Such tests are run only against your original submission, marked with the assign2-submit tag.
+devbranch and tag the revised commit withassign2-retest(Do not move the originalassign2-submittag!)
+Once a week, the grader will re-run the automated tests on submissions taggedassign2-retestand update to show passing results on corrected issues. - We accept revisions for priority 1, 2, and 3 automated unit tests on your library modules.
+There is no retest/resubmit for extensions or tests that are manually evaluated (e.g. clock).
+Such tests are run only against your original submission, marked with the

 By the end of the quarter, we want your library modules to have passing results on all Priority 1 tests.
-Lower priority tests and tests on non-library modules can be fixed at your discretion, but are also taken into consideration when determining final grades.
+Lower priority tests can be fixed at your discretion and will contribute positively to your course grade.

 Good habits == good results